kkunapuli/kkunapuli.github.io/_pages/reading.md

    image: /assets/images/pixels.jpg
 ---

 Here's a collection of research papers or other articles I found particularly interesting.
-They come from all over: shares from a friend, my Google feed, or the paper citation equivalent of a [Wiki rabbit hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole).
+They come from all over: shares from friends, my Google feed, or the paper citation equivalent of a [Wiki rabbit hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole).
 More recently, I've been enjoying [the morning paper](https://blog.acolyer.org/).

 > ### Title Art
 >